FAQ

 How long is the hiring process?

-The complete hiring process (Written Test, Physical Ability Test, Oral Interview, Backgrounds, and Final Screenings) can range from 3–6 months depending on various factors.
+The complete hiring process can range from 3–6 months.
+This can vary depending on various factors.

 Where do I send my passing written test scores?

-• For NTN scores, ensure you have selected San Francisco Police Department prior to taking your exam.
-If you had not, please contact NTN at (206) 428-3265 and request your scores be sent to San Francisco Police Department.
+Make sure you choose the San Francisco Police Department before taking the exam.
+If you didn’t, call NTN at (206) 428-3265 and ask them to send your scores to the San Francisco Police Department.

 Do I have to complete the NTN Public Safety Self Assessment?